-- Analyse the role and obligations of the media in the reporting of sport and the various social issues that it raises
+- Analyse the role and obligations of the media in the reporting and presentation of sport.

 On completion of this subject students should have developed a range of transferable, core generic skills, which can be applied across a range of settings, not only in education but also in the broader workplace.